 Our key mission is to foster the public understanding of how FET research – apparently far from reality and direct applications – is actually needed to generate innovation and benefit society in the long term.

-FETFX is run by the EU funded EFFECT project: learn more about this project.
+FETFX is a EU funded project: learn more about the project.